-Whether gradual or sudden, the death of a loved one comes with grief and loss.
-Along with working through personal and community grief, though, there is also a legal side to the death of a loved one in Oregon.
+Whether gradual or sudden, the death of a loved one comes with personal and community grief and loss.
+Along with working through grief, the death of a loved one in Oregon also has a legal side.
 To put it simply, what to do when a loved one dies in Oregon can be complicated.
 There are times where it might feel overwhelming.
-However, day by day and task by task, this is a process you can get through—especially with the right legal help on your side.
+However, this is a process you can get through—especially with the right legal help on your side.

-Use this guide to start understanding the different tasks and processes that can be involved with the legal side of what to do when a loved one dies in Oregon:
+Use this guide to start understanding the different tasks and processes of the legal side of what to do when a loved one dies in Oregon:

 Understand and fulfill any funeral and burial plans

 A good place to start is seeing if the deceased left instructions on how they would like their funeral and/or burial process to go.
 This may involve anything from a prepaid, already settled contract with a funeral home, to specifics on remains, what music to play at the wake, or other arrangements your loved one would like observed for their passing.

 The funeral home can also be a good resource for helping you understand some of the next steps to take in Oregon.
 They may also be able to assist you with matters such as contacting the Social Security Administration, or ordering the death certificate.

 Friends, family, colleagues: Make contact with your loved one’s key people and break the news.
 However, don’t feel like it’s your personal responsibility to contact every person the deceased knew.
 Pass along whatever details you can, and ask others to help keep reaching out to those who need to know.

 Update the deceased’s lawyer and/or accountant… or get one